 Once a sufficient number of sprints are completed and approved, the proponents oversee the deployment phase.
 The automated job portal is prepared for production release, ensuring necessary testing, quality assurance, and integration with relevant systems or platforms.
 The deployment process includes proper documentation, training for users, and a smooth transition to the operational environment.

+Fishbone Analysis